thePatmanMI/android-runtime-docs/metadata/metadata-limitations.md

 ####Problem 1: Building with lower API level.

 If an application is build with --compileSdk flag pointing to a lower Android API level, for example 19, the generated metadata will be also for API level 19.
-Now if the application developer wants to call a newer API introduced in anadroid API level 21, he can't because the metadata has only the information about API level <= 19.
+Now if the application developer wants to call a newer API introduced in Android API level 21, he can't because the metadata has only the information about API level <= 19.

 This problem is easily solved by not specifying a --compileSdk flag and using the default behavior.